 Chargepoint makes money by selling its hardware to 3rd parties and generates recurring income from its software and per Kwh charging services.

-The company also has a highly rated app with over 100k downloads and 4.6 star ratings in the Google Play store.
+The Chargepoint app has over 500k downloads and a 4.6 star ratings in the Google Play store.

 On top of that, Chargepoint has a top selling Level 2 home charger on Amazon..

-With around $146 million in annual revenue, Chargepoint should continue increasing revenue as more people purchase EV vehicles and start driving again after COVID-19 fears ease.
-The company expects around $200 million in revenue for 2021 and things are looking bright for my favorite EV charging station stock.
+Chargepoint should continue increasing revenue as more people purchase EV vehicles and start driving again after COVID-19 fears ease.
+The company expects to generate $450 to $500 million in revenue for 2022 and things are looking bright for my favorite EV charging station stock.

 Why $3,000?
 Chargepoint projects a 58% CAGR and I entered these numbers to predict the share price appreciation during this decade.

-Blink Charging is a much smaller but decent competitor to Chargepoint in the American market.
+Blink Charging is the best small-cap EV charging station stock and a decent competitor to Chargepoint in the American market.

-Blink has over 190k members in its charging network and operates over 24,000 charging stations through the United States, Europe, and the Middle East.
+Blink has over 190k members in its charging network and operates over 30,000 charging stations across 13 countries including the United States, Europe, and the Middle East.

 Blink has a slightly different business model than Chargepoint because they own and operate 100% of its charging stations.

-Blink Charging CEO Michael Farkas founded the company, which is a great sign since founder led companies tend to outpeform all other stocks in the long run.
+Blink Charging CEO Michael Farkas founded the company, which is a great sign since founder-led companies tend to outperform all other stocks in the long run.

 When companies issue stock to raise capital, stock offerings cause a dilutive effect for existing shareholders.